MTG/mtg-jamendo-dataset/README.md

 Note: A few tags are discarded in the splits to guarantee the same list of tags across all splits.
 For `autotagging.tsv`, this results in **55,525 tracks** annotated by **87 genre tags, 40 instrument tags, and 56 mood/theme tags** available in the splits.

+Splits are generated from `autotagging.tsv`, containing all tags.
+For each split, the related subsets (top50, genre, instrument, mood/theme) are built filtering out unrelated tags and tracks without any tags.

 ### Statistics in `stats`

 Statistics of number of tracks, albums and artists per tag sorted by number of artists.